 - Providing the proper tools so that workflow is steady and maintained such as asking teams to work core business hours and setting up weekly meetings

 Finally, and perhaps most importantly, empowering your managers is key to the effectiveness and success of your long-term remote work plan.
 As Gallup points out, “no other role in an organization has more influence,” and the way in which managers lead their teams and position each team member for success is critical for the productivity and engagement of employees.

 Policies to Support a Long-Term Remote Work Plan

-If your employees have been doing remote work from home during the coronavirus pandemic, you have likely reformulated policies and practices to support this unexpected new normal.
+If your employees have been doing remote work from home for some time, you have likely reformulated policies and practices to support this unexpected new normal.
 Going forward, these are some of the HR policies and practices you may want to prioritize to change and update for long-term remote work from home.